-Museum education officers work with colleagues, volunteers and partners in museums, galleries and other cultural and heritage sites to deliver high quality and dynamic programmes of learning and participation.
-They are responsible for opening up the potential of museums’ collections as a learning resource for all ages working both within the gallery/museum and in a community context.
+Museum education officers aim to deliver high quality and dynamic programmes of learning and participation.
+They ensure that a museum's collections act as a learning resource for all ages.
+They work both within the galleries or museums and also in a community context

-Museum education officers develop, deliver and evaluate programmes and events for classes, groups or individuals, often designed to engage those who may not normally use the museum/gallery, such as hard to reach young people, young children, older people and families.
+Museum education officers develop, deliver and evaluate programmes and events for classes, groups or individuals, often designed to engage those who may not normally use the museum or gallery, such as hard to reach young people, young children, older people and families.

 Typical work activities

-The range of activities carried out by a museum education officer varies depending on the size, financial position and outreach policies of the museum concerned, but tasks typically involve:
+The range of duties carried out by a museum education officer varies depending on the size, finances and outreach policies of each museum, but tasks typically involve:

 creating a learning strategy to engage the public in line with the ethos of the museum;

 developing programmes of talks, activities and workshops around particular exhibitions or in response to particular themes or annual festivals;

 liaising with schools, colleges and teachers to promote the use of the collections and activities of the museum in line with the national curriculum;